-From a medical student perspective, the ranking process and rank list seem like a black box.
-But today, we are going to shed some light on how the process works (at least in our radiology residency!)
+The ranking process and rank list seem like a black box from a medical student’s perspective.
+But today, we will shed some light on how the process works (at least in our radiology residency!)
 Of course, I cannot speak for all radiology residency programs.
 But, many programs do have a similar process.

 So, how does this all work?
-Well, in today’s post, you are going to be the proverbial fly on the wall.
-More importantly, hopefully, you will gain some insight into what we look for when we meet and what the rank list process entails.
+You will be the proverbial fly on the wall in today’s post.
+More importantly, hopefully, you will gain insight into what we look for when we meet and what the rank list process entails.

 The Basics Of The Rank List Process

-It all begins a few days before interviews take place.
-Each interviewer takes home a pile of applications to review prior to the interview day.
-Of course, we take into account the usual suspects- the Deans Letter, research, experiences, recommendations, and all the other components of the process (See Cracking The Radiology Residency Application Code!)
-And, all of these factors are weighted accordingly with the Deans Letter weighted the most in the equation.
+It all begins a few days before the interviews take place.
+Each interviewer takes home a pile of applications to review before the interview day.
+Of course, we consider the usual suspects- the Dean’s Letter, research, experiences, recommendations, and all the other components of the process (See Cracking The Radiology Residency Application Code!)
+And all of these factors are weighted accordingly, with the Deans Letter weighted the most in the equation.

 Then, we add on our impressions of the candidate from the interview.
-Based on all these factors, typically, the interviewers give each candidate an overall grade on the day of the interview.
+Based on these factors, typically, the interviewers give each candidate an overall grade on the day of the interview.
 Why?
-Simply, because the applicants stick freshly in our minds on the interview day.
+Because the applicants stick freshly in our minds on the interview day.

-Most importantly, however, after we give the candidates this preliminary grade, we then confirm our impressions with the residents.
+Most importantly, however, after we give the candidates this initial grade, we confirm our impressions with the residents.
 We call this meeting the coffee clutch.
-(Other programs I’m sure to have other names for this sort of meeting!)
+(Other programs, I’m sure, have other names for this sort of meeting!)
 Depending on the gestalt of the residents, we may change that final grade to higher, lower, or to do not rank.

-Only then, once we have the input of the residents, does each interviewer finalize the overall grade that the applicants receive.
-And, we place the interview candidates into three basic piles.
-The first batch is the pile of applications that satisfy our credential and personality requirements.
-We like to call these applications the “rankables”.
+Only then, once we have the residents’ input, does each interviewer finalize the overall grade that the applicants receive.
+And we place the interview candidates into three primary piles.
+The first batch is the application pile that satisfies our credential and personality requirements.
+We like to call these applications the “rankables.”
 Most candidates fall into this grouping.

 For the next category, we call this the question pile.
 Sometimes, we will revisit these candidates at a later juncture after we have obtained additional information.
-Other times, we just need to mull over the quality of the rest of the candidates before we decide to finally rank them.
+Other times, we must mull over the quality of the rest of the candidates before we decide to rank them finally.

-And finally, the last group of applications is those that do not pass muster.
+And lastly, the final group of applications is those that do not pass muster.
 We place these into the Do Not Rank list (informally called DNR/DNI!)
-To summarize, these applications are from those candidates who had either inadequate credentials, personality flaws, or other issues that we think would not fit with our program’s culture and philosophy.
+To summarize, these applications are from candidates with inadequate credentials, personality flaws, or other issues that we think would not fit our program’s culture and philosophy.

 How Do We Create Our Rank List?

 If you remember before, I mentioned that each interviewer gives a candidate an overall grade.
 And, for any given day, we always have two interviewers.
-Each interviewer gives a score that goes from the number 1 to 11 with 1, the lowest possible score (with the exception of DNR/DNI!) and 11, the highest possible score.
-Subsequently, we simply sum the score of the two interviewers and that number represents the preliminary grade of the candidate.
-Now, most applicants congregate somewhere in the middle of the pack (scoring somewhere between 10-14).
-Those that are exceptional score higher and those that are weaker trend lower.
+Each interviewer provides a score from 1 to 11, with 1, the lowest possible score (except for DNR/DNI!) and 11, the highest possible score.
+Subsequently, we sum the score of the two interviewers, representing the candidate’s primary grade. (scores range from 2-24) Most applicants assemble somewhere in the middle of the pack (scoring between 10-14)—of which those exceptional scores higher and those weaker trends lower.

-However, we are not quite done yet!
+However, we did not entirely complete our work yet!
 Next, we take into account a couple of other factors.
 First, folks that submit a thank you letter will receive an additional half point.
 And then, those that come for second looks will also garner a half point.
 (We only add points if we did not DNR the candidate!)
 What is our motivation behind this?
-Personally, we like to add a little bit onto these folks that take the time to show interest in our program.
+We like to add a little bit to these folks that take the time to show interest in our program.
 If you think about it, it makes sense.
 Candidates who succeed in our program want to be here.
 And, thank you letters and second looks show additional interest.
 So, it makes sense to reward these folks.

-In the situation of those candidates squarely in the middle of the pack, these small half points can potentially make a humongous difference.
-Since most candidates congregate around the mean, simply, it puts you a tiny bit above everyone else in your category.
+In the situation of those candidates squarely in the middle of the pack, these minor half points can potentially make a humongous difference.
+Since most candidates congregate around the mean, it simply puts you above everyone else in your category.

-Once we finish our last day of interviews, we check for and add on any extra thank you letter and second look points to all members of the rank pile.
-In addition, we revisit the question pile, making sure to call who we need to call, get additional information that we need, and make a final determination of whether we will rank these applications.
+Once we finish our last day of interviews, we check for and add on any extra thank you letters and second look points to all members of the rank pile.
+In addition, we revisit the question pile, making sure to call who we need to call, get additional information, and decide whether we will rank these applications.

-Only then, we add the numbers together to come up with a final ranking for each candidates’ application.
+We add the numbers to create a final ranking for each candidate’s application.
 But, we are still not done.
-We recheck the applicant rank list several more times to make sure that the rank order makes sense and we have not made any additional errors.
+We recheck the applicant rank list several times to ensure that the rank order makes sense and we have not made any other errors.
 And then finally, we input the numbers directly into the computer on the NRMP website.